GreatApesGestures/GreatApesGestures.github.io/docs/irr_test.md

     nav: "docs"
 ---

-From your annotated files, you can assess inter-rater agreement between 2 coders by analyzing a combination of both presence and duration of specific annotations, directly from your Elan coded file by using the EasyDIAg software package (Holle and Rein, 2015).
-The software allows to assess the agreement of raters in ELAN by detecting whether the raters agreed on an annotation value and duration.
+From your annotated files, you can assess inter-rater agreement between 2 coders by analyzing a combination of both presence and duration of specific annotations, directly from your Elan coded file by using the EasyDIAg software package.[^1] The software allows to assess the agreement of raters in ELAN by detecting whether the raters agreed on an annotation value and duration.
 To reach agreement, the annotation values have to be identical and the duration has to overlap by at least 60%.
 The reliability agreement is thus based on a combined measure of annotation value and duration.

 To do so:
   * The annotations from the two raters should be contained in the same annotation file.